pololu/pololu-usb-avr-programmer-v2/README.md

 ## Version history

+* 1.1.1 (2024-12-23):
+    * No changes to this software, but having this new version number helps us release an updated version that works on the Raspberry Pi 5.
 * 1.1.0 (2018-03-23):
     * Added support for the Pololu USB AVR Programmer v2.1
     * Changed the installers to be built with nixcrpkgs.